Famous French writers of Russian origin

 Jean Seberg committed suicide in 1979.
 A year later, R. Gary shot himself in the mouth.

 Lev Tarasov is the real name of the famous French writer, winner of the Prix Goncourt.

-He was born in Moscow in 1911 in a very intelligent and wealthy family.
+He was born in Moscow in 1911 into a very intelligent and wealthy family.
 After the revolution the Tarasovs moved first to Kislovodsk, then to Novorossiysk, Constantinople and finally to Paris.

 In 1935 Tarasov wrote his first novel.
 Publisher liked it, but he did not like the author’s name – too foreign.
 He told the young writer to come up with a nickname.

-She was one of the most remarkable women of the XX century, the younger sister of Lily Brik.
+She was one of the most remarkable women of the XX century, the younger sister of Lilya Brik.